Can you freeze coconut flour? Storage Tips + Recipes

 Now I have my whole bag of coconut flour, let’s make something!

-They always work out and my recipes have been adjusted to how they work with the moisture and added ingredients.
+They always work out in my recipes and have been adjusted in different ways, so they work with the moisture and added ingredients.

-Coconut flour is economical as well because you only need a little bit, like 1/4 to 1/2 cup coconut flour for a whole recipe!
+Coconut flour is much more economical than traditional flours like white flour, buckwheat flour or even gluten free all purpose flour because you only need a little bit, like 1/4-1/2 cup coconut flour for a whole recipe!

 I also incorporate store-bought coconut flour with almond flour in my recipes to help the batter hold together well.